Phatcm/Who-is-the-millionaire/README.md

 # Who-is-the-millionaire
-Who is the millionaire gameshow with C# and liteSQL+
+Who is the millionaire gameshow with Java and liteSQL+